Akomand/AEOP_Research_2021/Week2/README.md

 ### THURSDAY (Transformers)

 Part I: We will talk about transformers from the "Attention is all you need" paper and discuss their effectiveness over regular RNNs and LSTMs.
-Then, we will discuss a specific transformer in NLP known as BERT (Bidirectional Encoder Representations for Transformers) developed by Google.
+We will also deep dive into the Transformer architecture and its various components.

 Suggested Reading (Transformers): "Attention is all you need" (https://arxiv.org/pdf/1706.03762.pdf) <br>
 Transformers Illustrated: https://jalammar.github.io/illustrated-transformer/ <br>